blackjax-devs/blackjax/docs/index.rst

 Installation
 ============

-The latest release of Blackjax can be installed from PyPi using `pip`:
+The latest release of BlackJAX can be installed from PyPi using `pip`:

 .. code-block:: bash